MAN NL262

 MAN NL262 (A27) is a low-floor single-decker bus made by MAN from 1992 to 1998.
-Although predominantly produced for Hong Kong in right-hand drive operated by Citybus, some were made in left-hand drive for the mainland European market, it was still built within the similar MAN NL202.
+Although predominantly produced for Hong Kong in right-hand drive operated by Citybus, some were made in left-hand drive for the mainland European market.
 It was succeeded by the MAN Lion's City.

 Operations

 Hong Kong

 Citybus was the only operator to acquire new NL262s in Hong Kong.
-In all, 80 NL262s in total were ordered as 1501–1580.
-In 2000, some of them had gone to New Lantao Bus and DBTSL.
-All buses were scrapped in 2015 and replaced by Youngman JNP6105R and BYD K9R buses.
+In all, 85 NL262s in total were ordered.
+In 2000, five buses were sold to Discovery Bay Transportation Services.
+All of the buses were retired in 2015 and replaced by Youngman JNP6105GR and BYD K9R buses.

-As such, a spiritual successor is MAN NLxx3F in the millennium.
+The MAN NLxx3F model is considered to be the spiritual successor.